ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 uid=33(www-data) gid=33(www-data) groups=33(www-data)
 ```

-If you look around, you'll find `robert`'s home directory, where there's a `user.txt` that you can't read.
+If you look around, you'll find `robert`'s home directory, where there's a `user.txt` that we can't read for now.
 ```
 $ pwd
 /home/robert